Attachment Integrated EMDR

 Discovery call

-Confidential Consultation call - free 15 minute discovery call to discuss your needs for our work together
+Confidential Consultation call - free 15 minute discovery call to discuss your needs for our work together.
+All new clients schedule a call at a time that suits you best to book in your future therapy sessions.

 Intensive Sessions

 Sessions are offered online and face to face.
 Distance is no barrier for counselling.
-Enjoy therapy in the privacy of your own space via a secure online video link.
+We have a holistic approach to the work, where you bring all of you to the sessions either face to face or via secure online video link.